Table of Contents

 During team meetings, leaders can act as guides while allowing their workers to study and discuss the material as a group.
 This will make them more comfortable and, in turn, invested in learning what's in front of them.

 Remote work is one of the best employee engagement strategies that companies embrace, and for a good reason.

 Telecommuting doesn't just encourage communication – it makes it critical.
 While not everyone may feel comfortable knocking on their boss' door, working from home means that they have no choice but to keep in touch with management and other workers.

 Things like e-mail, teleconferencing, or instant messaging are necessary, leading to consistent, open discussion as issues arise.
 It's also often easier to bring up issues when they can be carefully thought out in writing.
 There's also a level of comfort involved with being separated by a computer screen.

 Workers who telecommute often do a much better job using the tools at their disposal.
 Their ability to self-teach without the distractions of an office setting allows them to work on their terms under much less pressure.
 The result is better overall performance and a sense of autonomy.

-Employee engagement strategies aren't easy to implement at times, especially if an organization has been moving in the wrong direction for years or decades.
+Employee engagement strategies aren't easy to implement, especially if an organization has been moving in the wrong direction for years or decades.
 Many of these changes require a complete overhaul of company culture and policy.
 As a result, they can't simply occur overnight.
 In such cases, having an employee engagement platform can help.

 However, if businesses dedicate enough time and effort to improving employee motivation and engagement, the results will inevitably speak for themselves.
 There's no reason why the vast majority of workers need to feel so disinterested in their company's success.
 The sooner management understands this, the sooner it can be resolved.